 Does my student need health insurance while abroad?

 Yes.
 Students will be advised as to what insurance is relevant to each country.
 Mount Saint Mary College works closely with each student to make sure that they have the appropriate coverage for any and all emergencies and will recommend purchasing additional insurance if needed.
 Most universities and exchange organizations require that all students have a health insurance plan while studying outside of their home country.
 During an international educational experience, the student may need to see a doctor, have a prescription filled, receive care at a hospital, or deal with an unexpected medical emergency.
 The medical benefits provided under the college’s insurance, United Healthcare Global Health, can help protect your student against these unforeseeable circumstances.
 It is also acceptable for you and your student to use a different health care provider.

 This varies by country.
 The Career Center can provide support during the visa process, but ultimately, visa requirements are dictated by the host country's government.
 Countries often change their visa requirements without notifying us, and as we try our hardest to stay on top of any minor or major changes, it is encouraged for all students to also be as up-to-date as possible on the visa process.

 How do I budget for study abroad?

-Budgets will be discussed throughout the application and acceptance process, and your child will have copies of the suggested budgeting amounts per program.
-Please understand that we cannot guarantee the costs of travel and daily expenses, and that the amounts suggested will vary on a case-by-case basis and based on the spending habits of the student.
+Budgets will be discussed throughout the application and acceptance process, and your student will have copies of the suggested budgeting amounts per program.
+Please understand that we cannot guarantee the costs of travel and daily expenses, and that the amounts suggested will vary.
+Parents and students should have a plan in place should additional funds be needed while abroad.

 What about orientation?

 The Career Center conducts a pre-departure orientation which parents are invited to attend.
-The date, time, and location will be emailed to your son/daughter.
-Please contact your son/daughter for details.
+The date, time, and location will be emailed to your student a few months before departure.